ssr-1998/Obsidian-Data_Science-Notes/Time_Complexity__Big_O_Notation.md

 Such that, Big_O for any constant is written as O(1) as [(n^0) = 1].

-#### O(n) if Algorithm runtime is Linear
+#### O(n) - Linear Time

 If the Algorithm runtime is linear w.r.t. the Input Size, then in that case we use O(n) (Big O of n).
 ##### Derivation of Equation:

-Lets suppose we have an equation for a line which gives us the amount of runtime (t) an Algorithm will take to process Input Data of Size (n) based on the various sub-processes of the Algorithm (a, b & c).
-This means that whatever time each sub-process will take to process the Data, will be the runtime for the Algorithm.
+Lets suppose we have an equation for a line that gives us the amount of runtime (t) for an Algorithm which will take it to process Input Data of Size (n) based on the various sub-processes of the Algorithm (a, b & c).
+This means that whatever time each sub-process will take to process the Data, the sum of them will be the runtime for the Algorithm.
 So, the equation will be:

 t = a + b + c